Ways not to work so hard

 I've gone to only top entrances.
 No bottom entrance.
 I know there are all kinds of people who either hate top entrances or think they cure cancer, or double your honey crop.
 I don't think either.
 But I like them and here's why:

 Just remember, if you have no bottom entrance and you use an excluder (which I don't) you will need some kind of drone escape on the bottom for them to get out.
-A 3/8" hole will do.
+A 3/8" (9.5mm) hole will do.
 I would put it in the entrance block on the bottom board.

 Uniform frame size.